Shaddadi/veritex/README.md

    ./reproduce_results1.sh
    ```

-2. This one reproduces all the results in the paper (~400 mins), including
+2. This version reproduces all the results in the paper (~400 mins), including
    * safety verification of all instances (data generation for Figure 2) (~2 mins),
    * repair of all unsafe instances (35/35) (data generation for Figure 3 and Table 2&3) (~280 mins),
    * repair of an unsafe DNN agent (data generation for Figure 4) (~6 mins),